Questa schermata consente al tuo monitor di risparmiare energia. Clicca ovunque per tornare alla navigazione

 Unused financial resources

-In 2012 CDP invested earnings from capital of approximately 70.9 million euros in loans to the state to cover public debt, which were reallocated to safety interventions, seismic retrofitting and the reconstruction of school buildings damaged or rendered unusable following the earthquake in May 2012 in Veneto and Emilia Romagna.
+Repaid resources from 70.9 million euros of loans were deposited by CDP into the State budget to be reallocated to safety interventions, seismic retrofitting and the reconstruction of school buildings damaged or rendered unusable following the earthquake in May 2012 in Veneto and Emilia Romagna.

 CDP manages funds on behalf of the Ministry of Education, University and Research (MIUR) for the construction of university student accommodation and residences.
-The sums provided to date total over 707 million euros for the first three tenders.
-A budget of 54 million euros, plus earnings from previous tenders is available for a fourth tender.
-The interventions eligible for this tender are currently being decided.
+The sums provided to date total over 512 million euros for the first three tenders.
+A budget of 54 million euros, plus resources from previous tenders is available for a fourth tender.

 As part of the national strategy in 2014 the Italian government launched “La Buona Scuola” (The Good School), a new plan involving a series of works aimed at securing, maintaining and renovating school buildings (financial resources provided for by Article 10 of Legislative Decree 104/2013).